 In a medium bowl, combine all-purpose flour, salt, and baking powder.
 Whisk quickly to combine and set aside.

-Place in the oven and bake for 7-9 minutes until the cookies are set.
+Place in the oven and bake for 12 minutes until the cookies are set.
 We do not let the cookies get browned so that they stay soft.

 Remove cookies from oven and allow to cool in the cookie sheets for about 5 minutes, then transfer to a wired rack to cool completely.